 271 - Environmental EconomicsThis course provides an economic perspective on natural resource and environmental issues.
 Topics such as sustainability, pollution, allocation of non-renewable resources, ecosystem management, and global climate change are examined using two different approaches: traditional economic theory; and ecological economics, which considers economic activity in the context of the biological and physical systems in which it occurs.

 303 - Intermed Microeconomic TheoryBuilds on principles studied in ECON 203.
 Emphasis is on understanding the primary economic determinants of a firm's profitability: the elasticity of its demand curve, its cost structure, and the structure of the industry/market the firm is in.
 Students will develop their understanding of these concepts through individual and team research on real companies and through guest lectures.
-Prerequisites: ECON 203 and ECON 204.
+Prerequisite: ECON 203 and ECON 204.

 304 - Intermed Macroeconomic TheoryBuilds on the principles studied in ECON 204.
 Focus is on the use of the long-run Classical and short-run fixed price analyses to explore the alternative policy options available to government in its attempts to promote economic welfare.
-Prerequisites: ECON 203 and ECON 204.
+Prerequisite: ECON 203 and ECON 204.

 316 - Economic DevelopmentThis course focuses on the economic factors and processes that can contribute to economic growth and development.
 Topics covered include: the role of population growth, free markets vs. market controls, the role of education, sources of capital for development (domestic saving vs. foreign investment) and the impact of government economic policies (fiscal and monetary).
 The course examines economies in Africa, Asia, and Latin America to communicate the enormity and complexity of the task of economic development.